-While there has been a delay in the WTO-based liberalization of trade in services, East Asian countries are in the process of establishing preferential pluri-lateral free trade agreements (FTAs) with a wide coverage fit for regional community building.
-They have the potential of merging into a consolidated region-wide free trade framework.
-This study undertakes a mapping exercise of the ASEAN+n type FTAs (where "n" can be zero one or two countries) in terms of trade in services, which is an important and growing mode of international economic transaction.
+While there has been a delay in the WTO-based liberalization of trade in services1, East Asian countries are in the process of establishing preferential pluri-lateral free trade agreements (FTAs) with a wide coverage fit for regional community building.2 They have the potential of merging into a consolidated region-wide free trade framework.
+This study undertakes a mapping exercise of the ASEAN+n type FTAs (where "n" can be zero, one or two countries) in terms of trade in services, which is an important and growing mode of international economic transaction.
 The study focuses on the four ASEAN-related free trade agreements covering the service sector, namely (1) the ASEAN Framework Agreement on Services (AFAS), (2) the ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA), (3) the ASEAN-China Free Trade Agreement (ACFTA), and (4) the ASEAN-Korea Free Trade Agreement (AKFTA).
 The structure of this paper is as follows.
 The next section makes an overview of GATS commitment tables.
 Section 3 addresses the method of indexing service trade liberalization from the database constructed.
 Section 4 presents correlation among the participating countries.
 Section 5 makes a cluster analysis of the commitment pattern.
 Section 6 is dedicated to indexation of commitments by country, by mode and by aspect.
 Section 7 concludes the paper with some policy implications.

-2. An overview of WTO/GATS Commitment Tables
+2. An Overview of WTO/GATS Commitment Tables

 Whereas WTO's General Agreement on Trade in Services (GATS) is still ongoing under the current Doha Development Agenda for further multilateral liberalization, its basic framework of negotiation is fully taken into consideration and implemented under the four FTAs in the Asia Pacific region.
 It is therefore necessary first to give an overview of the framework of GATS.
 The most recent updated version of the GATS Commitment Tables available on-line is dated January 2003.
-In the case of "Revised Offer 2006", only a limited number of countries have submitted their revised offers.
-Therefore the former tables are used in this study.
+In the case of "Revised

-Hoekman, Martin and Mattoo (2009) address this issue in detail.
+1 Hoekman, Martin and Mattoo (2009) address this issue in detail.

-&lt;sup>2 Fink and Molinuevo (2008), and Gootiiz and Mattoo (2009) are recent examples of study into preferential agreements covering trade in services.
+2 Fink and Molinuevo (2008), and Gootiiz and Mattoo (2009) are recent examples of study into preferential agreements covering trade in services.